-You are here: Home/News/ Safeguarding standards with DFID
+You are here: Home/News/ Safeguarding standards with FCDO

-Keeping Children Safe has completed a lengthy project with the UK Department for International Development (DFID) to help the department promote and assess safeguarding standards in the relief and development sector.
+Keeping Children Safe has completed a lengthy project with the UK’s Foreign, Commonwealth & Development Office (FCDO), formerly known as DFID, to help the department promote and assess safeguarding standards in the relief and development sector.

-DFID now has in place standards under the DFID Enhanced Due Diligence: Safeguarding for external partners that cover partner policies and processes on safeguarding, whistleblowing, human resources, risk management, codes of conduct and governance.
-These standards help DFID to assess an organisation’s ability to prevent Sexual Exploitation, Abuse and Harassment (SEAH).
+FCDO now has in place standards under the DFID Enhanced Due Diligence: Safeguarding for external partners that cover partner policies and processes on safeguarding, whistleblowing, human resources, risk management, codes of conduct and governance.
+These standards help FCDO to assess an organisation’s ability to prevent Sexual Exploitation, Abuse and Harassment (SEAH).

-Keeping Children Safe assessed safeguarding measures in 32 of DFID’s biggest CSO partners, using the new DFID standards, as well KCS’s Internationational Child Safeguarding Standards, which are broader than prevention of SEAH, in that they address all forms of harm.
+Keeping Children Safe assessed safeguarding measures in 32 of FCDO’s biggest CSO partners, using the FCDO (DFID) standards, as well KCS’s International Child Safeguarding Standards, which are broader than prevention of SEAH, in that they address all forms of harm.
 They also focus on the specific needs of children.

 Child Safeguarding in DFID’s work

-The guidance sets out DFID’s approach to child safeguarding in the following way: children are particularly vulnerable to violence, abuse and exploitation due to their lack of power and agency.
-Child safeguarding is therefore central to DFID’s mandate to support the world’s most poor and vulnerable.
-In many of the contexts in which DFID works (such as extreme poverty, conflict, and natural disasters), there can be an increased risk of child abuse and exploitation.
+The guidance sets out FCDO’s approach to child safeguarding in the following way: children are particularly vulnerable to violence, abuse and exploitation due to their lack of power and agency.
+Child safeguarding is therefore central to FCDO’s mandate to support the world’s most poor and vulnerable.
+In many of the contexts in which FCDO works (such as extreme poverty, conflict, and natural disasters), there can be an increased risk of child abuse and exploitation.
 Violence and exploitation have long-lasting impacts on children’s health, their capacity to learn and their economic prospects in later life.

 How this guidance will be applied